Muulfz/COW/README.md

 > :warning: This Project is in the absolute Alpha.
 Please report any bugs to the issue page [here](https://github.com/DasDarki/COW/issues).
 Thanks in advanced!

+> :no_entry: Linux isn't built yet and so it is not supported!
+Please be patient.
+Linux support will follow soon!

 COW stands for **C**Sharp **O**nset **W**rapper and is - as the name says - a Wrapper for the LUA API for Onset Servers.

 ## Features